frePPLe/frepple/doc/user-guide/modeling-wizard/distribution/item-distributions.rst

 Item Distributions
 ==================

-This table allows you to authorize the transfer of an item from a location in your model to another location in your model.
+This table allows you to authorize the transfer of an item from one location to another location in your model.

 .. rubric:: Key Fields